-You need to be flexible and prepared to take on tasks like scheduling, accounting, data entry, project organization and even social media management.
+You need to be flexible and prepared to take on tasks like scheduling, accounting, data entry, project organization and even social media management depending on company needs.
 Virtual assistants can work part time and make anywhere from $10 to $30 per hour, according to PayScale.

 10. Remote English Tutor